How to Find & Lease a Retail Space in 6 Steps (+ Checklist)

-Often one of the biggest operating expenses for a small business, leasing retail space requires careful planning.
-You need to set a budget, look for a few quality options, and know how to negotiate your lease to find a place that is cost-efficient and ultimately meets your growing business’ needs.
+Leasing or renting a retail space requires careful planning, as the space you choose will not only be one of your most significant operating costs but will determine your location, product quantity, storage, and store layout.
+To effectively rent a retail space, you need to set a budget, look for a few quality options, and know how to negotiate your lease to find a cost-efficient place that meets your needs.

-Let’s walk through the steps on how to find and lease a retail space for your store.
-We’ve also created a checklist you can use to ensure you’re getting everything you need from your space.
+Doing all this can be difficult, so use the six steps below to streamline your process.
+We’ve also created a renter’s checklist you can use to ensure you’re getting everything you need from your space.

 Step 1: Determine Your Budget

-Set a conservative budget: Be conservative when setting your lease budget because you’ll likely need extra cash on hand to run your business day to day and pay for unexpected expenses.
+Set a conservative budget because you’ll likely need extra cash to run your business daily and pay for unexpected expenses.

-Below are sample figures from property management company Hartman to give you an idea of how much different types of retail stores typically spend on rent.
+Below are sample figures from property management company Hartman to give you an idea of how much different retail stores typically spend on rent.

 Industry | Percentage of sales allocated for rent |